 Telling first our own contributions can help the other party move away from the natural tendency of blaming.

-- Avoiding until now: Weoften contribute to a problem by avoiding for so long, allowing it grow
+- We avoided it for too long: We often contribute to a problem by avoiding for so long, allowing it grow

-- Being unapproachable: Behaving in any way that makes it hard to talk to.
+- We avoided the person: Behaving in any way that makes it hard to talk to.
 Moving quickly, avoiding contact, being generally unfriendly

-- Intersections: We are all different form opinions based on part experiences and references, but there are no right or wrong, just intersections
+- We assume rightesouness: We all form opinions based on past experiences and references, but there are no right or wrong, just intersections of different needs and personalities

-- Role assumptions: We often assign ourselves positives roles in the issue which is comfortable for us but not useful
+- We assume we’re good: We often assign ourselves positives roles in the issue which is comfortable for us but not useful

 To expand your views on the contribution try to look at yourself from the other party’s shoes and then look at the whole situation from a third party perspective.